Apple Pay

 General information

-Apple Pay supports full and partial refunds processing.
-To perform a refund through the Apple Pay method, merchant's web service sends a request with all the required parameters and signature to ecommpay URL, and receives a callback with the payment result.
-The full sequence of the payout process is provided below.
+To perform a refund through Gate by using the Apple Pay method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of refund performing are provided below.

-- The payment platform redirects the refund request to the card organisation service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the card organisation service.

-- The payment is processed on the card organisation side.
+7. The refund is processed on the side of the card organisation service.

-- The card organisation sends the result notification to the payment platform.
+8. The card organisation service sends the result notification to the payment platform.

 Request format